|

 And blest are they who keep the message short;

-Thus, I announce I won’t go on too long
+Thus, I assure you I won’t take too long

 To compensate for being out of work.